zultron/freeipa-cloud-prov/README.md

 FreeIPA server and replicas in Docker containers.

-This is experimental work, and there are known, unresolved security issues in the result.  **Readers should be aware of risks using this work.**
+This is experimental work, and there are known, unresolved security issues in the result, if any final result is even produced.  **Readers should be aware of risks using this work.**

 ## Usage

-The `provision` script handles building a Docker container with the needed tools, and running the Python utilities within it.
+The `provision` script runs these python utilities in a Docker container with the needed support tools.

-	./provision build  # build the Docker container ./provision -h     # run the utility
+	./provision -h     # Show usage

 To provision a new cluster, copy `config.yaml.example` to `config.yaml` and edit it.
 Then, on a good day, the following command